aws/aws-cdk/packages/@aws-cdk/aws-appsync/README.md

 const demoDS = api.addDynamoDbDataSource('demoDataSource', demoTable);

-// Resolver for the Query "getDemos" that scans the DyanmoDb table and returns the entire list. demoDS.createResolver({
+// Resolver for the Query "getDemos" that scans the DynamoDb table and returns the entire list. demoDS.createResolver({
   typeName: 'Query',
   fieldName: 'getDemos',